Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 1. Implement a simple HTTP-based request to a public Internet API using the primary components of the URLSession framework.
 2. Use Xcode's built-in features to research properties and behaviors of Foundation framework data types (e.g., URLSession classes, methods and properties).
 3. Validate HTTP response data and guard against common HTTP error conditions.
-4. Display text and images requested fetched from free web services.
+4. Display text and images fetched from free web services.
 5. Use JSONSerialization to convert binary Data objects into JSON data.

 ## Class Handouts (5 min)